mcsee/Software-Design-Articles/Articles/Productivity/10 More Simple Tips to Boost Your Productivity x2/readme.md

 (web hack)

-1. Go to “Explore” under “Home”
+1. Go to "Explore" under "Home"
-2. Click the wheel at the right of the “Search Twitter” box.
+2. Click the wheel at the right of the "Search Twitter" box.
-3. Click “Explore Locations”.
+3. Click "Explore Locations".
 4. Pick a country (like [St Kitts](https://en.wikipedia.org/wiki/Saint_Kitts_and_Nevis)).
-5. Now the “What’s Happening” will only display content for the location (empty).
+5. Now the "What’s Happening" will only display content for the location (empty).
 6. You will only see your timeline.

 # 25. Auto Deadlines 🔫